battlesnake/kaiu/promise.md

 If `next` throws, the resulting promise will be rejected with the thrown exception.
-If a promise is rejected, but has no `handler`, the promise returned by `then` will be rejected with the original exception - so exceptions propagate down promise chains.
+If a promise is rejected, but has no `handler`, the promise returned by `then` will be rejected with the original exception - so exceptions propagate down promise chains until they are handled.
 If `handler` throws, the resulting promise is rejected with the caught exception.

 `finalizer` will always be called, even if `next` or `handler` throws.
 If `finalizer` throws, the resulting promise will be rejected with the exception